Angle Bisector Theorem

 Proof 3

-Let E be the intersection of AD and the line parallel to AB from C. ∠AEC = ∠BAE (Transversal theorem: the line that cuts two parallels, cuts it under equal angles), meaning that ΔACE is isosceles and thus AC = CE.
+Let E be the intersection of AD and the line parallel to AB through C. ∠AEC = ∠BAE (Transversal theorem: the line that cuts two parallels, cuts it under equal angles), meaning that ΔACE is isosceles and thus AC = CE.
 In addition, triangles ABD and ECD are similar, implying

-AB : CE = BD : DC.
+AB : CE = BD : CD.

 Proof 4